bdurand/sidekiq-process_manager/README.md

 ## Memory Bloat

 You can also specify a maximum memory footprint that you want to allow for each child process.
 You can use this feature to automatically guard against poorly designed workers that bloat the Ruby memory heap.
+Note that you can also use an external process monitor to kill processes with memory bloat; the process manager will restart any process regardless of how it dies.

 ## Usage